ubc-library-rc/intro-AGOL/content/add-own-data.md

 We want to zoom in on the map and explore the pandemic from a more localized perspective.
 Let's try and better understand COVID-19 data in Canada.

 In additon to Statistics Canada, there are some other places we can find data about COVID-19 in Canada.
 Some provide data for download, and some sites proivde visualizations or maps with the data available.
-Below is a list of COVID-19 data resources for Canada.
+Below is a list of just some of the COVID-19 data resources.

 ![Esri COVID-19 Open Data](https://resources-covid19canada.hub.arcgis.com/pages/open-data)